pressanykeyplease/NearbyInteraction-Sandbox/README.md

 * Server

 In this sandbox only last two ways are tested.
 You are welcome to contribute and add another ways of token exchanging.

+## Multipeer Connectivity Transport
+We can use Apple's [Multipeer Connectivity](https://developer.apple.com/documentation/multipeerconnectivity) framework to exchange `NIDiscoveryToken` and all the following data messages.
+Exchange algorithm may look like that:
+* Create and establish `MCSession` between two devices
+* Create `NISession` object
+* Send `nearbySession?.discoveryToken` via `MCSession`
+* Run `NISession` using received token
+* Receive distance updates using NISession delegate method
+* As soon as distance gets smaller than some threshold value ("Touch" event) - send any data message to another device.

+## Server Transport